shalivan/shalivan.github.io/_posts/ART/0001-01-01-Narration.md

 ---

-linear narrative is not enough for games.
+Every medium have it own narration style.
+Linear narrative is not enough for games.

-plot relevency - only add what matter. essential to much - boring little - implausible every question brought by the plot is an promies , keep best to keep those promieses ruless for world for all characters same
+- plot relevancy - only add essentials that matter. to much - boring, to little - implausible
+- every question brought by the plot is an promise , keep best to keep those promises
+- rules for world for all characters same

-black and white reality is simple but ....
+- black and white reality is simple but .... ??

 # Storyline

-Writing > Editing > Voiceovers, Localisation > Cinematics
+Writing > Editing > Voiceovers, Localization > Cinematics

 Narration types:
 - `explicid` - cutscenes text written
-- `implicit` - player must figur out itself
+- `implicit` - player must figure out itself
 - `emergent`

 Invite Questions!!!

-##### Theme
+### Theme
-What is about / what thread bind it toghether
+What is about / what thread bind it together

 elevator pitches
 peer review:  https://youtu.be/Gsh-aYdFWws?t=1376

-##### Story  & Plot
+### Story  & Plot
->A story is a series of events recorded in their chronological order.
+A story is a series of events recorded in their chronological order.
 A plot is a series of events deliberately arranged so as to reveal their dramatic, thematic, and emotional significance.

 Cannot say a story without `Place`, `Time` and `Character`.
 Or you can :> ?

    - `Premise` -  Meaningful, obietnica, zapowiedz
    - `Causality` -  Therefor instead of: Then  (a means to an end)
-   - `Character` reveale when human characters make choices under pressuere
+   - `Character` reveale when human characters make choices under pressure
    -  Establish conflict, Twist
    - `Pacing`, `Build up` Stimulus delta over moments.
-Suprise changes moment to moment and our desire.
+Surprise changes moment to moment and our desire.

-`Begining` - to engage
+`Beginning` - to engage
 `Peak` -  (tentpole - most expensive mom)
 `End` - brain reference to those experience and have impact to long term memory

 plot along motivation
-novel, unique, cohesive, meaningfull
+novel, unique, cohesive, meaningful
-Structure in gemes is not as important
+Structure in games is not as important

 (theme and moral)